Why is it imperative to have a company Email Policy? It is simply good business, that’s why.

 Technology is part of the workplace and email accessible to more employees than ever.
 Employees using your network, equipment and brand email address.

 This makes it easy for all employees to surf the web on company time.
 They can share non-business related emails and links.
 In many cases becoming less efficient.
 Employees can also circulate unnecessary and/or inappropriate messages and illegally copy content.

 - Claims of sexual harassment and discrimination.
 This occurs when email or information is forwarded to an employee who may not have the same sense of humor as the Sender.
 We all receive emails by contacts with the latest joke or meme.
 Some of which could be offensive or are not appropriate in a professional environment.

 - Network and spam issues.
-Employees who do not market your business within established protocols can cause your providers to blacklist or cancel your accounts due to spam complaints.
+Employees who do not market your business within established protocols.
+Or misbehave using a company email address.
+This can cause providers to blacklist or cancel your accounts due to spam complaints.

 - Copyright infringement issues and the possible legalities that can ensue.
 Copyright is one of the most misunderstood issues online.
 To take content or images without the creator’s/author’s written permission is copyright infringement.

 - Creating a negative perception of your business image, legitimacy and credibility.
 Do not underestimate the power of perception as it relates to your business’ email activities.

 - Drain on limited storage and resource capabilities.

 - Slower response times for legitimate business activities.
 Focus is lost on priorities and customer service.